Immigration to Mexico: American

 Mexico hosts the largest community of Americans outside the United States.
 As of 2022, there's an estimate of 1.6 million American immigrants in Mexico.
 In 2020 people from the United States made the single largest immigrant group, at 65%, followed by 4% of Guatemalans and 4% of Venezuelans.

 Before the COVID-19 pandemic, people from the USA were by and large retirees, students, religious workers (missionaries of the Church of Jesus Christ of Latter-day Saints, Protestant missionaries, etc.), Mexican-Americans, and spouses of Mexican citizens.
 A few are professors who come employed by Mexican companies to teach English, university professors and corporate employees and executives.
 With the advent of remote work after the COVID-19 pandemic and the soaring cost of living in the United States, many "digital nomads" have migrated to Mexico, roughly doubling the number of immigrants since 2010.

 While significant numbers live in Mexico year round, some residents do not stay the whole year.
 Retirees may live half a year in the U.S. to keep retiree benefits.
 Those called "snowbirds" arrive in autumn and leave in spring.
-The American community in Mexico is found throughout the country, but most concentrate in the US-Mexico border cities or nearby (Tijuana, Mexicali, Matamoros, Reynosa, Nogales, Ciudad Juárez, Nuevo Laredo), the big metropolises of inland Mexico (Mexico City, Guadalajara, Monterrey, Puebla, Toluca, Morelia, Querétaro), beach resorts (Los Cabos, Rosarito, San Carlos, Puerto Peñasco, Mazatlán, Tulúm, Puerto Morelos, Mérida, Puerto Escondido, Puerto Vallarta, Ixtapan, Manzanillo), or small towns popular among retirees (Tequila, Valle de Bravo, Tepozotlán, Malinalco, Pátzcuaro, San Miguel de Allende, Ajijic, Chapala).
+The American community in Mexico is found throughout the country, but most concentrate in the US-Mexico border cities or nearby (Tijuana, Mexicali, Matamoros, Reynosa, Nogales, Ciudad Juárez, Nuevo Laredo), the big metropolises of inland Mexico (Mexico City, Guadalajara, Monterrey, Puebla, Toluca, Morelia, Querétaro), beach resorts (Los Cabos, Rosarito, San Carlos, Puerto Peñasco, Mazatlán, Tulúm, Puerto Morelos, Mérida, Puerto Escondido, Puerto Vallarta, Ixtapan, Manzanillo), or small towns popular among retirees (Tequila, Valle de Bravo, Tepotzotlán, Malinalco, Pátzcuaro, San Miguel de Allende, Ajijic, Chapala).